chainpatrol/proposals/proposals/site-allowed-contracts.md

 # Proposed Solution

-Websites that interact with smart contracts should publish a list that lets wallets and other interfaces know what contracts the website is expected to call.
+Websites that interact with smart contracts should publish a list at `/.well-known/contracts` that lets wallets and other interfaces know what contracts the website is expected to call.

 Any transaction initiated on a site using a contract not on the list is treated as suspicious, and the user can be shown a warning